leplatrem/blog.mathieu-leplatre.info/content/Dev/self_service.rst

 In companies, you're very likely to face this process too, because only a few administrators have the necessary privileges to get you what you want.

-Believe it or not, but I've seen projects where onboarding a new instance of a product consisted in waiting for engineers to modify the source code and then operators to redeploy the service and migrate the database schema.
+Believe it or not, but I've seen projects where onboarding a new instance of a resource consisted in waiting for engineers to modify the source code and then operators to redeploy the service and migrate the database schema.
 Days of work.
 Mostly coordination latency.

 It may seem obvious, but ideally this is what we want: